NidhishVyas/NidhishVyas/README.md

 ## 💼 Work Experience:
 - **NJIT FinTech Lab, Software Developer** *(January 2024 - Present)*
-  - Developed a DIDComm exchange for direct communication between a web application and a mobile app, enabling decentralized maintenance of vehicle credentials.
+  - Achieved secure and efficient communication by implementing DIDComm protocols to enable seamless web-tomobile interaction, leveraging blockchain technology and decentralized identity for enhanced functionality
-  - Implemented a credential issuing entity and verifier using Zero-Knowledge Proofs for secure authentication.
+  - Deployed a credential issuing entity and verifier using Zero-Knowledge Proofs for secure authentication
-  - Designed and implemented a user-friendly mobile interface to streamline vehicle credential management and network interactions.
+  - Achieved enhanced operational efficiency and data accuracy by streamlining vehicle transactions with real-time updates and automated workflows, significantly improving the overall user experience and reliability
-  - Utilized React Native, TypeScript, and Hyperledger Aries (Bifold) to ensure a stable, reliable, and cross-platform user experience.
+  - Increased user satisfaction and platform stability by developing innovative React Native apps and blockchain-based solutions using React Native, TypeScript, and Hyperledger Aries (Bifold), ensuring seamless application functionality
+  - Integrated the FHWA-EAR Program into Master’s Project for exploration of advanced technologies

 - **Pushpak Rail Construction Pvt.
 Ltd., Web Developer and UI/UX Designer Intern** *(April 2022 - October 2022)*
-  - Contributed as a full-stack developer and UI/UX designer intern to a farmhouse booking website project, focusing on both front-end and backend development.
+  - Led as a full stack developer and UI/UX designer intern by designing and implementing a farmhouse booking website, focusing on front-end and back-end development to enhance functionality and user experience
-  - Designed a user-friendly interface for seamless farmhouse bookings and comprehensive information access, along with detailed admin statistics.
+  - Increased farmhouse bookings by 13% through a user-friendly interface and streamlined information access, providing detailed admin statistics to enhance decision-making and operational efficiency
+  - Transformed a Figma design into a fully functional web-based application by leveraging the MERN stack, enhancing user experience, enabling real-time updates, and improving application responsiveness and usability
-  - Implemented the website using the MERN stack and led the post-development deployment process, including domain acquisition, deployment management, and ongoing website maintenance.
+  - Managed the post-development deployment process by overseeing domain acquisition, deployment management, and continuous maintenance using Git, achieving a 30% increase in website traffic and a 50% reduction in loading time

 ## 🎓 Education:
 - **New Jersey Institute of Technology**
-  - Master of Science in Computer Science, Expected May 2025
+  - Master of Science in Computer Science, May 2025
-- **SIES Graduate School of Technology, University of Mumbai**
+- **University of Mumbai**
   - Bachelor of Engineering in Information Technology, May 2023

 ## 📫 How to reach me: